mattermost/mattermost-plugin-msteams/README.md

 ## Installation

-1. Go to the [releases page of this GitHub repository](github.com/mattermost/mattermost-plugin-msteams-sync/releases) and download the latest release for your Mattermost server.
+1. Go to the releases page of this GitHub repository and download the latest release for your Mattermost server: https://github.com/mattermost/mattermost-plugin-msteams-sync/releases
 2. Upload this file on the Mattermost **System Console > Plugins > Management** page to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).
 3. Enable the plugin from **System Console > Plugins > MSTeams Sync**.